Energy use by sector

 Manufacturing Household and service industries Transport

-In the transport sector energy use is mainly based on fossil fuels.
-However, the use of electricity is increasing, and significant growth is expected in the coming years due to the electrification of vehicles and ferries.
-Read more about factors that influence energy use here.
+In 2024, Norway's net domestic energy consumption was 215 TWh.
+A large share of this is electricity.
+Norway has a significant energy-intensive industry that consumes a substantial amount of electricity, and electricity use for heating buildings and domestic hot water is high.
+In the transport sector, energy use is mainly based on fossil fuels.
+However, electricity use in the sector is increasing, and strong growth is expected in the coming years due to the electrification of vehicles and maritime transport.
+Read more about the factors that influence energy use here.

 In the mainland economy electricity is the dominant energy carrier, followed by fossil fuels.
 This is especially true in the industrial sector (excluding the oil and gas sector), households, and service industries.